-Inspired by the simultaneous teleportation scheme proposed by Wang {\it et al} \cite{WYGL08}, we have proposed a simultaneous dense coding (SDC) scheme in Ref. \cite{SQ10}, which guarantees that Bob and Charlie (the receivers) simultaneously achieve their respective information from Alice (the sender) in their respective processes of dense coding.
-In this scheme, Alice first performs a locking operation to entangle the particles from two independent quantum entanglement channels, and therefore the receivers cannot achieve their information separately before performing the unlocking operation together.
+Inspired by the simultaneous teleportation scheme proposed by Wang {\it et al}~\cite{WYGL08}, we have proposed a simultaneous dense coding (SDC) scheme~\cite{SQ10}, which guarantees that Bob and Charlie (the receivers) simultaneously receive their respective information from Alice (the sender) in their respective processes of dense coding.
+In this scheme, Alice first performs a locking operation to entangle the particles from two independent quantum entanglement channels, and therefore the receivers cannot obtain their respective information separately, before performing the unlocking operation together.
 The quantum Fourier transform and its inverse are used as the locking and unlocking operators, respectively.

-Simultaneous dense coding may be relevant and useful for improvement of some models or tasks of quantum communication.
-In Sec. \ref{application}, we show that simultaneous dense coding can be used to implement a fair contract signing protocol \cite{EY80} between spatially distant Bob and Charlie.
-In this case, Bob and Charlie are separated so that there is a problem of how they can implement the unlocking operation fairly.
-We will discuss this problem later in Sec. \ref{fairness}.

-There is another application in which Bob and Charlie can be either close or separated.
-If Alice has two different secrets, one for Bob and another for Charlie, she can utilize simultaneous dense coding to guarantee that Bob and Charlie simultaneously reveal their respective secrets.
+Simultaneous dense coding may be relevant and useful in various applications in which Bob and Charlie can be either close or separated.
+If Alice has two different secrets, one for Bob and another for Charlie, she can utilise simultaneous dense coding to guarantee that Bob and Charlie simultaneously reveal their respective secrets.
 Bob does not know Charlie's secret and vice versa.
-For example, the boss wants two employees to simultaneously carry out two confidential commercial activities under the condition that the sensitive information of each activity is only revealed to who is in charge of that activity.
+For example, boss wants two employees to simultaneously carry out two confidential commercial activities under the condition that the sensitive information of each activity is only revealed to whom is in charge of that activity.

+There are other applications improving some models or tasks of quantum communication.
+In Sec.~\ref{application}, we show that simultaneous dense coding can be used to implement a fair contract signing protocol~\cite{EY80} between spatially distant Bob and Charlie.
+In this case, Bob and Charlie are separated so that there is a problem of how to implement the unlocking operation fairly.
+We discuss this problem in Sec.\ref{fairness}.